jtgrassie/monero-pool/README.md

 ## Web UI

-There is a minimal web UI that gets served on the port specified in the config file.
-If you plan on running a *public* pool, it's advisable to use either Apache or Nginx as a proxy in front of this with some appropriate caching configured.
+This project is not designed to be a one-stop solution for running a public pool; it is an highly efficient mining pool implementation.
+For a public pool, which typically entails having a fancy web UI, that part is down to you.
+There is howeveer a minimal web UI that gets served on the port specified in the config file.
+If you plan on running a *public* pool via this UI (or any other for that matter), it's advisable to use either Apache or Nginx as a proxy in front of this with some appropriate caching configured.
 The goal is to offload browser based traffic to something built for the task and allow the pool to focus on its primary function - serving miners.

-If you intend to make changes to the web UI, note that the HTML gets compiled into the pool binary.
+If you intend to make changes to this minimal web UI, note that the HTML gets compiled into the pool binary.
 The single web page that gets served simply makes use of a JSON endpoint to populate the stats.
+Thus, a sensible option for your own web UI is to simply make use of that endpoint (for stats and balances), and keep your website completely separate, served by Apache or Nginx for example.

 ## SSL